-Data and information collection: The analysis is based on a sample of more than 800 public CbCR reports from large multinationals for the period 2013-2024.
-The reports cover different sectors of the economy (financial, IT, energy, manufacturing, etc.) and were identified from open sources - official websites of companies.
 Some of the reports were identified through an advanced Google search using the following keywords: "country by country" OR "Country-by-country" OR country-by-country OR CBCR OR CbCR OR "GRI 207-4" OR "GRI 207-4", and others were downloaded automatically using specialised scripts.
+In our project, AITAX13, we apply a Data Processing pipeline that combines manual and automated methods for ingestion, cleansing, validation, standardisation, mapping (using an extended template OECD, OECD (2014)) and several levels of enrichment of CbCRs data.
+A multi-step human validation process supported by audit trails and manual consistency checks.
+A 'four-eyes' principle ensures each dataset is reviewed by at least two analysts.

-Documents were extracted from PDFs using specialised scripts and then manually validated.
-All data was brought to a single standard: financial indicators were consolidated by the country of operation of each corporation, and information on nominal income tax rates in these countries was added.
-Unified identifiers for jurisdictions and currencies, as well as other relevant details, were entered into the Al-driven dashboard.
-The latter has now been expanded to include features such as a tax risk calculator, net margin, and Al-driven sentiment analysis of media.
+CbCRs were extracted from PDFs using specialised scripts and then manually validated (as was mentioned above).
+All data mapped using extended OECD template: all indicators were consolidated by the jurisdiction of operation of each corporation, and after our database was enriched with information about Corporate Income Tax Statutory Rate from the OECD database (OECD. (n.d.).
+Unified identifiers for jurisdictions (Using ISO and currencies (ISO 4217), as well as other relevant details, were entered into the Al-driven dashboard.
+The latter has now been expanded to include features such as a tax risk calculator, net margin (proxy), and Al-driven media analysis.
 At the time of analysis, some of the collected CbCR reports were still being processed; therefore, the results are based on the part of the sample that had undergone complete standardisation.

-Indicators of profit shifting: In order to identify possible patterns of aggressive tax planning, several key indicators and thresholds have been identified, above which a jurisdiction or an entire corporate group can be considered to have signs of profit shifting:
+Indicators of profit shifting.
+In order to identify possible patterns of aggressive tax planning, several key indicators and thresholds have been identified, above which a jurisdiction or an entire corporate group can be considered to have signs of profit shifting: